Terahertz Light Applications and Impact in Modern Technology

 Terahertz technology consists of certain main components:

-- Terahertz time-domain spectroscopy provides means to measure materials' complicated conductivity and dielectric function.
+• Terahertz time-domain spectroscopy provides a means to measure materials' complicated conductivity and dielectric function.

 New material phases shown by terahertz interactions cannot be obtained using existing approaches.
 Terahertz field intensity growth indicates it is a second-order process.
 Terahertz technology will find more fascinating applications as studies keep advancing.